The Underlying Causes Of Hip Pain

 Hip Pain Caused By Diet

 If you have stubborn hip pain it is probably fairly safe to assume it is on some level mechanical or relating to the health of the hip specifically.
-If however you have struggled with successfully treatment and/or you have multiple areas of pain in addition to your hip it may be worth considering the possibility of dietary influences.
+If however, you have struggled with successful treatment and/or you have multiple areas of pain in addition to your hip it may be worth considering the possibility of dietary influences.

 Hip Pain Caused By Internal Organs

 There are many lifestyle choices that can inflict forms of repetitive strain on the body.
 A great example would be the classic ‘supporting a child on your hip while doing things around the house’ on a daily basis.
 Being forced into slightly unnatural movements and positions by life is perfectly normal and healthy; it’s when these movements are excessively constant and repetitive that they can become a cause of back pain.

 Rheumatoid arthritis is an example of an inflammatory arthritic condition that is a body-wide condition with the capacity to cause hip pain.
 These types of arthritic conditions include other more obscure forms of arthritis-like psoriatic arthritis.
 Inflammatory arthritis can also be caused by many other conditions, for example by the formation of uric acid crystals in joints, infections, or other underlying diseases like lupus.
 We have most probably yet to even begin to identify the full complexity and subtlety of many of these conditions, some of which may it seems maybe more to do with the health of the gut than anything else.